quandaworld/santamazing/README.md

 ## Getting Started

-Help Santa get through the maze and find Rudolph [here](https://quandaworld.github.io/santamazing/)
+Help Santa get through the maze and find Rudolph [here](https://quandaworld.github.io/santamazing/).
+Make sure you turn your sound on for an immersive gameplay experience 🔊.

  __Objective__: Guide Santa through a randomized maze filled with obstacles and boosts to find Rudolph—all within __60 seconds__!